 Let yij represent the data obtained from the experiment (the measured outcome or result) conducted on the jth replicate that receives the ith treatment; let Ti be the effect attributable to the ith treatment and let e denote residual error, unexplained by other factors.
 Then the statistical model for this kind of experiment is of the form:

-This model states that the measured response is a simple linear function of the overall mean value for all the data, plus a treatment effect, plus some residual error.
+As noted earlier, this model states that the measured response is a simple linear function of the overall mean value for all the data, plus a treatment effect, plus some residual error.
 The overall mean is estimated from the mean of all the sample data, whilst the treatment mean values are estimated from the means for each treatment group.
 The treatment effects are estimated as the difference between the overall mean and the individual treatments means.
 Analysis of the data is typically achieved using one-way or single-factor analysis of variance (ANOVA).